bluebanquise/bluebanquise/resources/documentation/monitoring/introduction.rst

 * Provide instructions on alerting configuration.
 * Provide an overview of Grafana and the different dashboard.

-That is why this documentation will be built around those section:
+This documentation is built around those section:

 1. Prometheus
 2. Alerts